 When your brain is feeling fried from too much study, Taiwan has an abundance of fun things to do in your spare time.
-There are hot springs dotted around the island that provide a perfect respite from hard study.
+There are hot springs dotted around the island that provides a perfect respite from hard study.
 There are hot springs to suit every budget and every taste.
 There are public, communal springs or private springs.
 Beitou and Jiaoxi are famed for their hot springs and are only a short trip from Taipei!
 Taiwan is also full of karaoke bars where you can improve your Chinese while busting out some cool tunes.
 For something a little more unique, Taiwan also has shrimp fishing where you can catch shrimp from a large pond.
 This is easier said than done, and you’ll be in awe of the locals who bring their own bait and pull out shrimp after shrimp after shrimp…

 Taiwan has a flourishing local art scene.
 There are many converted warehouses and factories that have been converted into artistic parks and galleries.
 These include Songshan Creative and Cultural Park and Huashan 1914 Creative Park in Taipei and Pier 2 Art Centre in Kaohsiung.
 There are also numerous established galleries and museums housing contemporary and Chinese art.
 Taiwan also has a burgeoning coffee scene, and many of these coffee shops display art or have artistic installations.
 You can very easily spend an afternoon (or longer!) wandering around these art hubs.
 Taiwan celebrates its history and has preserved many of its historical sites or re-purposing them.
 Highlights include the Hao Chu markets in Taipei which are hosted in old military quarters or the Tangshan sugar factory near Kaohsiung.
 Not only are these great fun to visit, but they also shed light on Taiwan’s fascinating history.

 Studying in Taiwan is a sure-fire way to improve your Mandarin.
 But if you do decide to come to Taiwan to study Chinese, you can be sure to leave not only with amazing Chinese but also an expanded worldview and insight into one of the world’s most delightful islands.